prof3ssorSt3v3/mad9011/docs/assignments/hybrid2.md

 ## Description

 Recreate this button in Adobe Illustrator using the tools you have learned so far.

-Submission: Take a screenshot of your Ai workspace to show your artwork and layer organization, and as usual select all the shapes before taking the screenshot.

 <img src="../assets/2-glossy_blue_button.png" alt="Blue Button" width="50%">